 - Filing a Complaint Regarding Treatment by Israeli Authorities

 Access to Jerusalem and the West Bank is controlled by the Government of Israel.
 Access to Gaza is controlled by Hamas, a designated Foreign Terrorist Organization.
 Regulations related to entry, customs, arrests, and other matters in the West Bank and Gaza are subject to change without prior notice or may not be available.
 We recommend that you carefully read the Department of State’s country-specific information on Israel, the West Bank, and Gaza for detailed information on entry and exit requirements.
-Additional important information is contained in the Department of State’s travel warning for Israel, the West Bank, and Gaza.
+Additional important information is contained in the Department of State’s travel advisory for Israel, the West Bank, and Gaza.
 Below are a few basic points on travel to Jerusalem, the West Bank, and Gaza.
 This information is intended for general information purposes only.
 While we make every effort to provide current information, we assume no responsibility for its reliability.
 For the most accurate, up-to-date information, you should contact the relevant Israeli, Palestinian, or Jordanian offices directly.

 Important Travel Information

 U.S. citizens planning to visit the region are encouraged to note the following important developments:

 - Palestinian Authority Areas-Only Stamp.
 Anyone indicating at the Allenby Bridge-King Hussein border crossing that he or she has connections to the West Bank or plans to travel to the West Bank may be given an entry stamp that permits travel only in Palestinian Authority-controlled areas of the West Bank.
 This stamp does not permit such travelers to enter Jerusalem or Israel.
 Travelers who have received such a stamp may file an appeal with the Israeli military’s district coordination offices in the West Bank, but appeals are rarely approved.